saimachi/CosmosDBBlog/instructions.md

-# Cosmos DB for IoT Instructions
+# Cosmos DB HTAP for IoT Instructions

 This document accompanies the [post]() written about deploying Cosmos DB for an IoT solution.